Parable #22. The Sheep, Gate & Shepherd:

 This near future global messianic kingdom was first acknowledged in embryonic form by father Jacob; instituted by the prophet Joshua (in Shechem; modern Nablus), and is foreshadowed in the international ministries and wise international administrations of Joseph, Daniel, and Mordecai.

-The International Commonwealth of Israel was first created and instituted by father Jacob and the prophet Joshua.
+The International Commonwealth of Israel was first created by God and instituted by father Jacob and the prophet Joshua (Yeshua).

 [First] “So Joshua made a covenant with the people that day, and set them a statute and an ordinance in Shechem” (Joshua 24:25).